-The Pacific Ocean covers a third of the surface of the planet and contains thousands of islands, most settled by people long before their discovery by Europeans.
+The Pacific Ocean covers a third of the surface of the planet and contains thousands of unique islands.
 An almost unmatched diversity of cultures across a diversity of island types has created unique challenges that our Centre seeks to address.

 The Australian Centre for Pacific Islands Research (ACPIR) is concerned with developing practical evidence-based solutions in collaboration with Pacific peoples to address such concerns, and develop sustainable pathways for the futures to which they aspire.

 ACPIR is a multidisciplinary research centre that provides a focal point for the expertise and experience of researchers connected through their capacity to make a significant contribution to knowledge and impact in the areas of primary production, community health and the environment in the Pacific Islands region.

 Most Pacific Islanders source their livelihoods from the land or sea.
 Agriculture and aquaculture production are essential to economic development, sustainability and livelihoods.

 Sustaining the viability of island environments is about survival.
 The ability of Pacific Islanders to sustain livelihoods has been repeatedly challenged by extreme events and longer-term impacts of climate change.